MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/plan-cloud-voicemail.md

 **We will refer to the hybrid connectivity docs as much as possible.**

-The following requirements assume that you already have Skype for Business Server deployed in a supported topology.
-For more information about deploying Skype for Business Server and supported topologies, see INSERT LINK HERE.

 **WHAT ARE THE POSSIBLE STARTING TOPOLOGIES?
 REQUIREMENTS DEPEND ON STARTING POINT**

 -  Full SfB Server split domain w or w/o hosted Exchange UM
 -  SfB on prem with hosted Exchange UM
 -  Exchange UM on prem

+The following requirements assume that you already have Skype for Business Server deployed in a supported topology.

 - **Hybrid connectivity.**  If you already have Skype for Business Server deployed, and you want to enable Cloud Voicemail for your on-premises users, you must ensure that you have hybrid connectivity set up between your on-premises and online environments.
 This is sometimes called a split domain configuration.
 Hybrid connectivity requires the following: